Deploy iPad with mobile data connections

 Regarding mobile coverage and capacity, can the network provider:

-Provide a survey of mobile phone masts close to where the iPad devices will be provisioned and where remote learning may be taking place?
+Provide a survey of mobile phone masts close to where the devices are provisioned and where remote learning may be taking place?

-Note: Network providers may be sensitive to the number of devices simultaneously queuing for eSIM provisioning, and often request that automated provisioning events be communicated to them.
+Note: Because network providers may be sensitive to the number of devices simultaneously queuing for eSIM provisioning, many of them request that automated provisioning events be communicated to them.